JuliaLang/julia/doc/stdlib/base.rst

 .. function:: time()

-   Get the time in seconds since the epoch, with fairly high (typically, microsecond) resolution.
+   Get the system time in seconds since the epoch, with fairly high (typically, microsecond) resolution.

 .. function:: time_ns()